Science and Justice Training Program

 Course Description

-Many of today’s most important challenges require collaboration across historic divides—between natural and social sciences, arts and engineering, the academy and activism, and so on.
+Many of today’s most important challenges require collaboration across historic divides between natural and social sciences, arts and engineering, the academy and activism, and so on.
 Living on the planet with clean water, food and means for a good life requires forging novel enactments of justice along with expanded conceptions of knowledge and evidence.
 Forging livable and just relations among humans and non-humans are not just matters for legal experts, but are socioecological and biopolitical accomplishments.
 Deciding what property is and its future on a planet where ownership is the domain of the few proceeds not just in courtrooms, but in laboratories.
 This class offers a unique opportunity for graduate students from engineering, natural and social sciences, humanities and the arts to learn to labor together to understand and address these and other critical issues.
-The course proceeds through problem-based inquiry at the junction of science and justice.
+The course proceeds through problem-based inquiry at the junction of science & justice.
 A series of classes will model collaborative conversations that pair a science and engineering scholar with a scholar from the social sciences, humanities and arts.
 Past topics include de-extinction, soil socio-ecologies, and racial justice and genomics.
 Throughout, you will work with your fellow students to imagine a possible collaboration that engages your own research questions.

 Outcomes